-, can feel like an endless maze to many visitors.
-While it may not be nearly as big as Tokyo, it’s still easy to get lost when trying to plan an Osaka itinerary.
+Japan’s second-biggest city, Osaka, can feel like an endless maze to many visitors.
+While it may not be nearly as big as Tokyo, it’s still tricky to plan an Osaka itinerary.
 From world famous cuisine to historic castles, you’re guaranteed to have a great time, but it’s important not to be lured in by mediocre sights.
-Trust Culture Trip to do the groundwork to discover the best things to do in Osaka.
+Here are the best things to do in Osaka.

 Find Nemo at the Kaiyukan Aquarium